 There has already been one big sex abuse settlement for Los Padrinos sex abuse victims, and we expect another.
+Our attorneys are signing up new victims for a compensation claim from Los Angeles detention centers every day.
 If you have a potential lawsuit for sexual abuse at Los Padrinos Juvenile Hall, call our sex abuse lawyers today at 800-553-8082 or contact us online.

 History of Sexual Abuse at Los Padrinos

-This was not a case of “one bad staff member.”
+Again, and this bears repeating, this was not a case of “one bad staff member.”
 The problem was much bigger.
-The abuse went on for years because no one stepped in to stop it.
+The abuse went on for years in Downey because no one stepped in to stop it.
 There were no real safeguards, poor supervision, and no one held the staff accountable.

 These lawsuits are about money.
 No one is running from that.
 Civil sex abuse lawsuits are about compensation because it is the only justice available.
 But for many, they are about more than that.
 They are about holding the county responsible, getting justice, and helping survivors heal.
 Many people who were abused at Los Padrinos now finally feel like they are being heard and that someone is standing up for them.
 Finally.
 And our lawyers are doing just that.